 Warm up the Flue

 For fireplaces: Warm up the flue by holding a piece of burning rolled-up newspaper into the damper opening.
-Repeat with a second piece of rolled
+Repeat this process a few times.

 Start the Fire

 Arrange two small to medium sized pieces of firewood on the grate, and place some crumpled up newspaper for tinder between logs.
 Now cover the tinder with several pieces of kindling.

 Be generous with the kindling - it's the most important element in starting your fire.
 Now, place two more pieces of firewood on top of the kindling and two more at right angles to these two.
 Leave some space between the logs for air circulation.
 Light tinder.
 NOTE: Use only well-seasoned hardwood.
 If you have to burn softwoods, be certain they are well seasoned.
 Look for split, dry wood that has been stacked for up to a year.
 Loose bark and cracks in the

 Important do’s and dont's